nnthanh2307/Conky_Theme/README.md

 or the easiest way is to download my theme on [Pling.com](https://www.pling.com/u/closebox73x)

 ## :desktop_computer: How to use theme :
-- Download the theme in the link below the preview of each theme
+- Download the theme in the Here below the preview of each theme
 - Then read this [Instruction](https://github.com/closebox73/applying-theme)
 - If there is an error in my theme, please add it to the issue